 Nikon S3 (Nikon S lens mount, 21.6 oz./612g with film; about $2,200 with NIKKOR-S 50mm f/1.4). enlarge.
-You can get them at this link to them at eBay; (see How to Win at eBay), and you also can get them from Adorama.
+You can get them at this link to them at eBay; (see How to Win at eBay), and you also can get them at Amazon and at Adorama.
 It helps me keep reviewing these oldies when you get yours through these links, thanks!
 Ken.

 Sample Image Files

 Palm, 19 January 2013.
 Nikon S3 - Year 2000 Edition, 1957 Nikon W-NIKKOR•C 3.5cm (35mm) f/1.8 with 43mm Hoya 81A, 1/60 at f/5.6 at 16 feet at 10:17 AM, Fuji Velvia 50, NCPS process and scan, Athentech Perfectly Clear plug-in.
 Full-Resolution 3,600 DPI scan.

 Fabric, 18 April 2012.
 Nikon S3 - Year 2000 Edition, Nikon NIKKOR-S 50mm f/1.4 (Year 2000) with 43mm Hoya 81A, 1/250 at f/6.7 at 0.9 meters at 12:20 PM, Fuji Velvia 50, NCPS process and scan, Athentech Perfectly Clear plug-in.
 Full-Resolution 3,600 DPI scan.